dashjoin/platform/dashjoin-docs/docs/developer-reference.md

 * html: HTML to display
 * context: an expression that allows setting additional context variables that can be referenced via `${context.VARIABLE}`

+As in the Markdown widget, hyperlinks to other pages in the app have to include the "slash hash" part of the URL.

 #### icon